-Kris gives a video review run down on Yamaha's V-Star 650 Custom LAMS cruiser option, and how it'll stack up for a new rider...
-Video by Kris Hodgson
+We give a review run down on Yamaha's V-Star 650 Custom LAMS cruiser option, and how it'll stack up for a new rider...

 Yamaha’s V-Star 650 Custom (XVS650) may be looking a little long in the tooth, but it’s actually still an exceptional beginner cruiser that has remained unchanged for a lengthy period because there’s simply not much that could be improved.